Hollie Pihl: Personal life

-In 1958, Pihl married Alice Morrow, a nurse, in Portland, Oregon, whom he met on a blind date.
-In 1962, the Pihls moved onto his tree-farm in Manning, Oregon and raised five children, all attending Banks High School.
+In 1958, Pihl married Alice Morrow, a nurse whom he met on a blind date, in Portland, Oregon.
+In 1962, the Pihls moved onto his tree farm in Manning, Oregon, and raised five children, all attending Banks High School.

 Boy Scouts of America

 Pihl was heavily involved in the Boy Scouts of America for many years.
 In the 1980s, Pihl served as a Vice President of the Columbia Pacific Council, now known as Cascade Pacific Council, making up most of the Portland area.
 He was also responsible for naming the newly formed Tuality District.
 In 1991, Pihl was awarded the Silver Beaver Award for showing exceptional leadership and service to the Boy Scouts of America.
 His daughter Becky, a Deputy District Attorney in Washington County and her son participated in Scouting where she remains active to this day.
 Jacob earned his Eagle Award in 2009 and, in 2017, Becky became the second person in her family line to earn the Silver Beaver Award.